Directed By: Vincente Minnelli

 An American in Paris owes its success to a number of factors.
 First and foremost is the music of George and Ira Gershwin, which perfectly complements both the story and its Parisian setting.
 Then there's the cast.
 Looking very young (she was 19 at the time), Leslie Caron is positively charming as Lise, an innocent girl trapped in a difficult situation, and Oscar Levant as the oft-depressed best friend / concert pianist has his share of funny moments.

-Winner of the Academy Award for Best Picture, An American in Paris is a vivacious musical, a touching love story, and, ultimately, a showcase for its star, who pulls out all the stops to make it one of the most entertaining films of the 1950’s.
+Winner of the Academy Award for Best Picture, An American in Paris is a spirited musical, a touching love story, and, ultimately, a showcase for its star, who pulls out all the stops to make it one of the most entertaining films of the 1950’s.

 No comments: